← Back to blog

 When I started this site, it was in English only.
 But I had, for a while, wanted to expand to a bilingual English and German site.
 This presents an interesting challenge in internationalization of the site’s source code.
 Hugo handles this very well.
 All I needed were the Hugo Multilingual Mode docs and these articles:

 First, I abstracted hard-coded strings from my HTML into language resource files.
 Next, I learned how Hugo handles the logical connection of content files (stored as Markdown) in Multilingual Mode.
 This is important because you want equivalent pages in multiple languages to be logically linked to each other.
 The reason for this is language switching (also hreflang links, but I won’t cover those in this post).
-This logical link depend on how you’ve implemented your multilingual website versions: subfolders, subdomains or even distinct domains…so pick a framework that supports your implementation.
+This logical link is necessary no matter how you’ve implemented versions of your site: subfolders, subdomains or even distinct domains…so pick a framework that supports your implementation.
 In my case, I use distinct domains, specifically a country code top-level domain (ccTLDs) for German:

 This example illustrates how content can but needn’t exist in all languages.
 This is a realistic situation and could arise from a number of decisions regarding, for example, a blog:

 - You don’t localize all blog posts into all languages, but instead to take a targeted approach.

 target languagesnatively and sometimes decide not to backfill them into your

 - You have a localization process in place and the content in

 target languagesisn’t yet ready to publish.
 But why wait to publish the

 The very last bit I put off was the actual user interface to switch from one language to the other.
 That’s when I learned how complex and tricky it is to do well.
 Here’s what I learned and how I implemented it.